WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config13 is done for stable release 5.13.X EOL
 - mywsl-config14 is done for stable release 5.14.X EOL
-- mywsl-config14 is done for stable release 5.15.X
+- mywsl-config15 is done for stable release 5.15.X
-- mywsl-config14 is done for stable release 5.16.X
+- mywsl-config16 is done for stable release 5.16.X
+- myswl-config17 is done for stable release 5.17.X
-- mywsl-configrc is done for release candidate (actually 5.17.X)
+- mywsl-configrc is done for release candidate (actually 5.17.Xrc)
 - mywsl-configlt is done for longterm release 5.10.X